rvaidyaa/cardDealer/README.md

 ## Initial UX
 User Stories
 * Make Deck: makes a deck in the default sort order [spades,hearts,clubs,diamonds] 2-A;
 * Shuffle : Randomize all the cards remaining in the deck and that are in the discard pile.
 If no deck is made , creates a deck, shuffles and does the former.
+Will remove wild cards and jokers.
 * Shuffle Remaining: Shuffles only cards that are remaining in the deck, if no cards are in the discard pile it works the same as shuffle.
 If no deck is made , creates a deck, shuffles and does the former.
+Keeps wild cards and jokers.
 * Deal a Card : Deals one card off the top of the deck.
 If no deck is made , creates a deck, shuffles and does the former.
 * Discard : Specify a dealt card that is to be sent to the discard pile.
 If no deck is made , creates a deck and does the former.
 Does not shuffle.
 * Rebuild Deck: Puts the deck back into the default sort order with an empty discard pile